 The negligence or wrongful conduct of another can cause many different types of injuries.
 When the injuries are fatal, the resulting wrongful death can devastate a family.
 A wrongful death lawyer can help the family navigate the aftermath, and empower the family to hold the responsible party accountable.
 In most cases, claims must be brought within California’s two year deadline.
 But depending on the situation, the deadlines might be shorter.
 For example, if a governmental entity was involved, claims must be filed within a 6 month deadline.
-Your attorney will determine and comply with the deadlines involved in the wrongful death claims process while family members focus on each other.
+Your San Mateo personal injury attorney will determine and comply with the deadlines involved in the wrongful death claims process while family members focus on each other.

 Each state’s wrongful death law is unique.
 Only certain parties have the right to bring a wrongful death claim.
 In California, they may include:

 If financially dependent on the decedent, then the surviving parents, a putative spouse, children of the putative spouse, and stepchildren may also bring a claim.